VitorVilela7/SMW-SA1-Pack/README.md

 correctly because of the new sprite memory system.

-**IMPORTANT:** Since version 1.31 the sprite header index for activing the 22 sprites mode is **0x08** and not 0x10.
+**IMPORTANT:** Since version 1.31 the sprite header index for activing the 22 sprites mode is now **0x08** and not 0x10 as it used to be.

-Important: If you change the decompression option on Lunar Magic, you must reapply sa1.asm to your ROM so the proper *fast* GFX decompression routine is used.
-This is important for fast level decompression and compatibility wit advanced resources.
+In addition, if you change the **GFX decompression option** on Lunar Magic, you must reapply sa1.asm to your ROM so the proper *fast* GFX decompression routine is used.
+This is important for fast level decompression and compatibility with certain advanced resources.

 F.A.Q
 =====